Angular2Guy/MovieManager/README.md

 # MovieManager
-This is a toy project to manage my movies
+This is a project to manage my movies

 ![Build Status](https://travis-ci.org/Angular2Guy/MovieManager.svg?branch=master)

 Author: Sven Loesekann

-Technologies: Angular, Angular-Cli, Ng-Bootstrap, Typescript, Spring Boot, Postgresql, Jpa, Maven
+Technologies: Angular, Angular-Cli, Ng-Bootstrap, Typescript, Spring Boot, H2, Postgresql, Liquibase, Jpa, Maven, Java

 ## Features
 -It imports movie data from the movie database.
 The imported movies can be searched by movie title and Genere.